Read Smith’s plans for the fall 2021 semester.

 Joint BA+MA Program in Geneva

-Smith College and the Graduate Institute of International and Development Studies in Geneva have established a new program that will enable a small number of students to complete a B.A. from Smith and an M.A. from the Graduate Institute in five years, instead of the usual six years.
+Smith College and the Graduate Institute of International and Development Studies in Geneva have established a program that enables a small number of students to complete a B.A. from Smith and an M.A. from the Graduate Institute in five years, instead of the usual six years.

 For additional details on this program, please contact Howard Gold, professor of government.